ricardomlima/todo-list/README.md

 `npm run deploy-branch --stage=custom-stage`

 Where instead of custom-stage you can use whatever name you like.
 You can access the endpoints after the deployment is complete through the output it generates with it's related URL.
+The deployment output will be written to the following file: `./build/stack.json`.
 Make sure to replace the `localhost:3000` with the generated endpoint in the previous curl command defined in the invoking functions section.

 ## Automated tests